BoykaFramework/boyka-framework/website/docs/api/builders/locator.md

 ### `index`

-This property will set the index for the WebElement.
+This property will set be tha fallback index property.
+If the platform based index is not provided, then the framework will fallback to this index property for the WebElement.

 ```java
 . . .